 In response to our rapidly changing world, IIDA brings you a design-focused dialogue on the effects of a global crisis.
-Watch the first webinar in the series now.
+Watch the seventh webinar in the series today.

 This post was contributed by Jen Levisen, communications director at Mortarr.

 The second season of IIDA and AIA Chicago’s Designers + Architects Talk series continued March 10 with a conversation focused on three large-scale, transformative, structural and interior transformations and repositioning projects in Chicago: Willis Tower, Tribune Tower, and the Old Post Office.

 The weeks following this event have been transformative in ways that have affected us personally, professionally, and collectively and have sent ripples through the industry.
 While we understand that projects across the globe may or may not be paused at this time, we hope this enlightening conversation and the innovative reimagining of iconic architectural spaces in Chicago inspires and encourages creativity.

 Along with being famous for food, jazz, and world-class museums, Chicago is a city with an incredible architectural history, and the architects and designers leading the charge today play an important role in the reimagining of some of the city’s masterpieces.
 Projects like the rebirth of the city’s tallest skyscraper, the transformation of a neo-Gothic landmark, and the largest example of adaptive reuse in the country.

 Moderated by Zurich Esposito, Hon.
 AIA, executive vice president of AIA Chicago, the panel featured Todd Heiser, IIDA, principal, Gensler; Sheryl Schulze, principal, Gensler; Meg Prendergast, IIDA, principal, The Gettys Group; and Lee Golub, managing principal, Golub & Company.